StarIO: A Lightweight Inertial Odometry for Nonlinear Motion: Proposed Method

 \subsection{Overall Architecture}

-As illustrated in Fig.\ref{framework}, DWSformer adopts a Transformer-based encoder backbone for modeling and reasoning over inertial measurement data.
-Let the inertial measurement data within a temporal window be denoted as $\mathbf{X} \in \mathbb{R}^{C \times L}$, where $C = 6$ corresponds to the 3-axis gyroscope angular velocities and 3-axis accelerometer accelerations, and $L$ represents the number of sampling points within the time window.
+As illustrated in Fig.~\ref{framework}, StarIO employs a Transformer-based encoder.
+Let \(\mathbf{X}\in\mathbb{R}^{C\times L}\) denote IMU signals collected over a temporal window, where \(C=6\) corresponds to the three-axis angular velocities from the gyroscope and the three-axis accelerations from the accelerometer, and \(L\) is the number of samples in the window.

-Initially, a 1D convolution layer with a kernel size of 3 is applied to the raw measurements to extract low-level local features.
-In the main body of the network, each layer stacks $N_i \in [N_1, N_2, N_3, N_4]$ DWSTB modules to progressively capture global motion dynamics and complex motion dynamics in the IMU measurements.
-To effectively encode multi-scale motion features, the architecture progressively reduces the sequence length while increasing the number of channels across stages.
-A 1D convolution with stride 3 is introduced between stages for downsampling, followed by Batch Normalization to enhance training stability.
+We first apply a one-dimensional convolutional layer with kernel size \(3\) along the temporal axis to adjust the channel dimension of \(\mathbf{X}\).
+Within the main backbone, the network comprises four stages indexed by \(i\in\{1,2,3,4\}\).
+Stage \(i\) stacks \(N_i\) LTBs to progressively capture complex, global motion dynamics.
+Downsampling between stages is performed using one-dimensional convolutions with stride of \(3\).

-Unlike conventional CNN- or LSTM-based inertial localization methods\cite{RoNIN,RNIN-VIO,TLIO,IMUNet}, each DWSTB first applies a Star Operation\cite{StarNet} to project the measurements into a high-dimensional nonlinear feature space, thereby enhancing the representation capability for complex motion patterns.
-The DWSB then models global motion dynamics across both channel and temporal dimensions.
-Subsequently, MSGCU further fuses local fine-grained motion features and cross-channel dependencies to capture richer and more diverse motion representations.
+Within each LTB, the DWSB applies the Star Operation~\cite{StarNet} to project IMU signals into a high-dimensional, nonlinear feature space, enhancing representations of complex motion patterns and capturing global dynamics across both the channel and temporal dimensions.
+The output of the DWSB is then fed into the MSGCU, which fuses local fine-grained motion features with cross-channel dependencies, producing richer and more diverse motion representations.

-Inspired by previous work \cite{Uformer,Restormer,Image-De-Raining-Transformer}, residual connections are introduced between the DWSB and MSGCU to mitigate the vanishing gradient problem, accelerate convergence, and enhance the expressiveness of deep features.

-The above architectural design enables DWSformer to robustly capture nonlinear and complex motion behaviors such as turns, while maintaining a strong balance between global motion dynamics and local multi-scale feature extraction.
-This results in significant improvements in trajectory estimation accuracy and robustness.
+Finally, StarIO maps features to the average velocity within the window via a multi-layer perceptron (MLP) and obtains displacement by temporal integration.
+We train the model with the mean squared error (MSE) loss.